Reasoning Around Paradox with Grounded Deduction: Propositional deduction in

 Two derived elimination rules, one for each direction, work as in classical logic:

 As we did earlier with definitions in \cref{sec:prop:cond-equiv}, we can combine the two rules above into a single, more concise, conditional bidirectional inference rule:

-From the above we can derive inference rules getting from a biconditional ``back'' to a logical implication in either direction:
+From the above rules we can further derive inference rules getting from a biconditional ``back'' to a logical implication in either direction:

 Finally, through boolean case analysis we can derive the following type-elimination rules that apply to the biconditional (but importantly, \emph{not} to logical implication in \gd).
-In essence, a biconditional in \gd yields a boolean truth value not only when, but \emph{only} when, \emph{both} of its arguments are boolean:
+In essence, a biconditional in \gd yields a boolean truth value not only when, but \emph{only} when, \emph{both} of the biconditional's subterms are boolean:

 \baf{ work out the case analysis explicitly somewhere? }

 In general, we now have the machinery necessary to represent, and prove, any statement in classical propositional logic -- provided, of course, that the constituent terms are first proven to be boolean as might be necessary.